-It is more common in certain sports than others.
+Knee injuries of this nature are more common in certain sports than others.
 In high school, football for males is by far the most typical cause (71%), and soccer for females is the most frequent (53%).
-Basketball follows as the second most prevalent sport causing injury in each gender (5.5% and 27% respectively).
+Basketball follows as the second most prevalent sport causing injury in each gender (5.5% and 27%, respectively).

-Sign #1: You heard or felt a pop
+Sign #1: You heard or felt a popping sound

 Feeling a “pop” in the knee is common.
 About 70% of patients with ACL injuries will describe a popping sensation, and many will actually hear it as well as feel it.
-It should be quite concerning especially with a deceleration injury.
-Athletes may notice a shifting sensation or giving way as the ligament fails too.
+It should be quite concerning, especially with a deceleration injury.
+Athletes may notice a shifting sensation or giving way as the ligament fails.
 They may complain that the knee buckles out from underneath them as they try to walk or bear weight.

 Sign #2: Rapid swelling occurs

-Frequently, rapid swelling will occur within a few hours of the injury, which is caused by bleeding from the tearing of vessels within the ligament as it fails.
-Swelling can also occur as a result of associated injuries with the ACL such as bone contusions or meniscus damage.
+Frequently, rapid swelling will occur within a few hours after the ACL is torn, which is caused by bleeding from the tearing of vessels within the ligament.
+Swelling can also occur as a result of associated injuries with the ACL, such as bone contusions or meniscus damage.
 As the knee fills up with blood, it may become quite swollen and tense.

 The range of motion may become limited because of the pressure in the joint.
 Swelling is a frequent but not universal finding.
-I’ve certainly seen, in my practice, many patients who have presented with minimal to no swelling, so this is not a hard and fast rule.
+Our orthopedic surgeons see many patients who present with minimal to no swelling, so this is not a hard and fast rule.